donmiguel/warmup/README.md

 ## Attribution

-Hat models taken from a sample in the previous AltspaceVR SDK.
+The underlying sources are taken from the hat models taken from a sample in the previous AltspaceVR SDK.

+## Hosting

+<a href="https://www.openode.io/">Cloud hosted on opeNode.io</a>